ieb/UltrasonicAntifouling/README.md

 The output needs to be fed into an inverting mosfet driver drivng a pair of mosfets driving a center tapped coil with all the normal protections.
 Deadtime need to be calculated based on the inductance of the coil to ensure the mostfets switch off correctly between pulses.

+One anomaly that was discovered in testing, if the timer is left to run every now and again when it wraps round a super long pulse is output.
+This can result in not enough deadtime at which point both MOSFETS will latch up, and if there isnt a current limiting device blow them or the fuse.
+I used a 21w 12v bulb during testing which would light up when there was an over current event.

 # Output screenshots

 These are for a inverting driver, see Ultrasound.begin() for details on how to generate non invertig output.